Contrasting ClearSign Technologies (CLIR) & Its Peers

 |2.54

-ClearSign Technologies presently has a consensus target price of $4.00, suggesting a potential upside of 70.94%.
-As a group, “Process control instruments” companies have a potential upside of 1.01%.
-Given ClearSign Technologies’ stronger consensus rating and higher possible upside, equities analysts clearly believe ClearSign Technologies is more favorable than its peers.
+ClearSign Technologies currently has a consensus price target of $4.00, indicating a potential upside of 72.41%.
+As a group, “Process control instruments” companies have a potential upside of 0.91%.
+Given ClearSign Technologies’ stronger consensus rating and higher possible upside, analysts clearly believe ClearSign Technologies is more favorable than its rivals.

 Summary

-ClearSign Technologies peers beat ClearSign Technologies on 7 of the 13 factors compared.
+ClearSign Technologies rivals beat ClearSign Technologies on 7 of the 13 factors compared.

 ClearSign Technologies Corporation designs and develops products and technologies to enhance operational performance, energy efficiency, emission reduction, safety, and overall cost-effectiveness of industrial and commercial systems in the United States.
 Its Duplex Plug & Play technology provides a direct burner replacement solution for traditional refinery heaters.
 The company was formerly known as ClearSign Combustion Corporation and changed its name ClearSign Technologies Corporation in November 2019.
 ClearSign Technologies Corporation was founded in 2008 and is headquartered in Seattle, Washington.